Accretion Disk Perturbations and Their Effects on Kerr Black Hole Superradiance and Gravitational Atom Evolution: Representative Accretion-Disk Models

 \subsubsection{Time-Dependent Perturbation and State Evolution}

 A convenient phenomenological model for the leading nonaxisymmetric $\ell_d=2$ channel is a localized $m=2$ spiral density-wave packet riding on top of an axisymmetric background disk.
-Physically, this describes a two-armed overdensity pattern whose center drifts radially with a group velocity $v_g$, so the associated quadrupolar tidal field felt by the cloud turns on when the packet overlaps the inner disk and then decays as the packet moves outward~\cite{lin1987spiral,kato1983low,adams1989eccentric}.
-We parametrize the surface density as~\cite{miranda2019multiple}
+Physically, this describes a two-armed overdensity pattern whose center drifts radially with a group velocity $v_g$, so the associated quadrupolar tidal field felt by the cloud turns on when the packet overlaps the inner disk and then decays as the packet moves outward~\cite{1964ApJ...140..646L,1983PASJ...35..249K,1989ApJ...347..959A}.
+We parametrize the surface density as~\cite{2019ApJ...875...37M}

 where $\Sigma_0(r)$ is the time-independent axisymmetric background, while the second term is a wave packet centered at $R(t)=r_0+v_g t$ with radial width $\sigma_r$.
 The cosine encodes an $m=2$ spiral pattern with radial wavenumber $k_r$ and pattern frequency $\omega_d$, and $A$ sets the perturbation amplitude.

-For definiteness we adopt representative inner-disk values (Table~\ref{tab:wave_packet_params}) chosen to be conservative in the sense of maximizing the cumulative driving: $r_0$ is taken at an ISCO-scale radius (where the disk is densest and the tidal field is strongest), $\sigma_r$ is a few-$M$ localized feature, and $v_g\ll 1$ ensures a long driving duration $t_{\rm drive}\sim\sigma_r/v_g$.
-The choices of $k_r$ and $\omega_d$ set the effective driving frequency seen by the cloud but do not change the symmetry channel ($m=2$) being activated.
+For the benchmark parameters listed in Table~\ref{tab:wave_packet_params}, $r_0$ is chosen near the ISCO so that the perturbation is located in the high-density inner disk, $\sigma_r=\mathcal O(M)$ describes a localized wave packet, and the small value of $v_g$ gives a long coherent driving time.
+The choices of $k_r$ and $\omega_d$ fix the effective driving frequency seen by the cloud, while $A\sim\Sigma_0$ represents an order-unity density contrast relative to the background disk.
+These values should therefore be viewed as a favorable coherent-driving benchmark rather than a universal model of turbulent accretion disks.

 To connect this model to the quadrupolar Hamiltonian, we expand the perturbation in azimuthal harmonics.
 Writing the cosine in Eq.~\eqref{eq:wave} as a sum of exponentials shows that the only nonzero nonaxisymmetric components are $m=\pm2$, so the relevant Fourier coefficient can be taken as